CAT 2017 NEWS

 NATIONAL LEVEL ONLINE TEST

-Quantitative Aptitude section of CAT is generally considered the toughest section by many of the aspirants, especially if they have not been studying mathematics after their Class 12 or 10.
-However, this section can be tamed if a candidate follows a proper strategy, and manages to create a good mixture of concepts and practice, along with usage of the proper type of study material.
+Quantitative Aptitude Section of CAT is generally considered the toughest section by many of the aspirants, especially if they have not studied mathematics after their Class 12th or 10th.
+However, this section of CAT 2017 can be cracked, if a candidate follows a proper strategy, and manages to create a good mixture of concepts and practice, along with usage of the proper type of study material.

 Some important points to ponder before beginning the preparation for CAT Quantitative Aptitude (QA)-

 Exam Pattern of CAT has remained exactly the same from past two years, 2015 and 2016.
-IIM Lucknow is conducting CAT 2017 and the pattern is still to be announced officially for CAT 2017.
-However, assuming that there will be no changes in the examination pattern, the Quantitative Section of Common Admission Test 2017 will look like this:
+The Quantitative Section of Common Admission Test 2017 will look like this:

-Quantitative aptitude section of CAT has historically been easy to moderate section, but only up to CAT 2015.
+The difficulty level of Quantitative aptitude section of CAT ranges from easy to moderate, but it happened only up to CAT 2015.
 CAT 2016 was amongst the most difficult CAT Papers of all time and its quantitative section was also tougher than what it usually is.

 Let us take a look at the difficulty wise analysis of CAT 2015 and 2016’s Quantitative Section: